 The people were already used to the culture of paying taxes hence Lord Lugard found it easy to modify the system to generate revenue to pay the colonial staff and other administrators.

 4. Furthermore, the Indirect Rule system succeeded in Northern Nigeria because it did not threaten, interfere with or erode the traditional authority of the emirs.
 Instead, it boosted their prestige and made them become more influential.

-5. Lord Lugard also did not interfere with the Islamic religion.
+5. Here is yet another reason why indirect rule succeeded in Northern Nigeria.
+Lord Lugard also did not interfere with the Islamic religion.
 This made it possible for the natives to support or at least tolerate the British colonial administrators.

-6. There was little opposition to Indirect Rule from the people of Northern Nigeria.
+6. Again, indirect rule succeeded in Northern Nigeria because there was little opposition to Indirect Rule from the people of Northern Nigeria.
 In fact, in other places where the people violently opposed the system, indirect rule had limited success, if at all.